Sheape/Sheape/README.md

 🧑‍💼 AI/Machine Learning Engineer at <a target="_blank" href="https://dogy.app/">Dogy App</a><br>
 📖 Currently learning: Langgraph<br>
 ⚛️ Currently: The Lead developer of a Quantum Machine Learning Research (approved and funded by DOST-ASTI)<br>
-🎓 Upcoming freshman at University of the Philippines<br>
+🎓 Freshman at University of the Philippines<br>
 🏫 Studied at Angeles City Science High School<br>
 🌷 Hobbies: Robotics, solving math problems, gaming, and customizing everything ✨!!<br>